 - You may vary your policies for different borrower-types (Staff, Faculty, Graduate Student, Undergraduate Student, or Public Library patron are the borrower types that will be indicated on the “borrower type” line on the TexShare card.)
 You may also have a separate policy for youth borrowers.
 These differences must be included in your official Lending Policy.
 Because libraries use different ages to define youth borrowers, the definition of “youth” for lending purposes is determined by the lending library.

 - You may place a restriction on the number of items a TexShare borrower, or any type of TexShare borrower, may check out at a time.

 - The applicant for a TexShare card must be a registered patron or staff member at your library.

 - Do not issue cards to patrons with outstanding fines or fees.
-You may refuse to issue a TexShare Card to a borrower who has unpaid fines and charges.
+You may refuse to issue a TexShare Card to a borrower who has unpaid fines and charges at your library.

 - You may require an applicant for a TexShare Card to be in good standing at your library, and to have demonstrated compliance your existing borrowing policies.
 For example, you may impose a waiting period between a person’s initial registration as a borrower at your library and issuance of a TexShare card to give that person an opportunity to establish a good record with your library.

 - The TexShare card is designed as a service to offer your patrons, not as a card to be distributed automatically to all registered users.

 Do TexShare Cards Expire?

 - Each TexShare card must include an expiration date, which cannot exceed one year from the date of issuance, however it may be for a shorter period.
 Whenever possible, we recommend that TexShare Cards remain active for a minimum of six months.

 - Your library is responsible for the use of the card by the TexShare borrower until the expiration date listed on the card.

-How Do I Check Out Materials to a Visiting Patron with a TexShare Card?
+How Do I Check Out Materials to a Visiting Patron with a TexShare Card issued by another library?